install4j HelpDownload

 "-Xmx" + Math.round(SystemInfo.getPhysicalMemory() * 0.5 / 1024 / 1024) + "m"

-2. Add a "Add VM options" action with VM options
+2. Add an "Add VM options" action with VM options

 ${installer:xmx}